-To schedule a COVID-19 vaccination appointment online, click here.
-Blue Ridge Health is currently administering vaccines to individuals that are in group one and group two.
-Group one includes healthcare workers with direct patient contact and long-term care staff and residents.
-Group two includes anyone 65 years of age or older.
+To schedule a COVID-19 vaccination appointment online, CLICK HERE.
+Blue Ridge Health is currently administering vaccines to all individuals 18 years of age or older.

 Blue Ridge Health is committed to keeping our patients and members of the communities we serve updated on the status of the COVID-19 vaccine.
 Our website will be updated when vaccines are available and they will be distributed based upon CDC guidance.
 We will contact patients who meet the phase requirements as we have vaccines available for distribution.
 Please DO NOT contact your clinic to inquire about the availability of the vaccine.
 Staff members are not able to provide updates over the phone.

 No. The vaccine is designed to mimic the virus and teach your immune system how to recognize and fight the virus that causes COVID-19.

 Should I be concerned that this vaccine was developed so quickly?

 No, while the vaccine was developed in record time, the research behind its development is based on 15 years of research and work on similar coronaviruses.